9 Ways to Stop Water Runoff from Neighbor’s Yard

 There are other options, of course.
 You can do some research, speak with a lawyer, and even create a lawsuit if you feel the neighbor is to blame.

-However, it’s almost always smarter to take it upon yourself to build a wall or a well or something along those lines to keep your grass dry and your home safe.
+However, it’s almost always smarter to take it upon yourself to build a wall or a well or something along those lines to keep your grass dry, landscape safe, and your house from serious damages.
 There are plenty of options, some easier than others, that will help you in your quest to fight back rainwater runoff.